 (SOUNDBITE OF SINGING)

-DREISINGER: Calabash was founded a dozen years ago by writer Colin Channer, producer Justine Henzell and Ghana-born, Jamaica-bred author, Kwame Dawes.
+DREISINGER: Calabash was founded a dozen years ago by writer Colin Channer, producer Justine Henzell and Ghana-born, Jamaica-bred author Kwame Dawes.

 KWAME DAWES: Calabash focuses on two things.
 First of all, we intend to make the festival have a Jamaican vibe and spirit - that is ease, comfort, calm, but also innovation.
-But, secondly, to have a spirit that is almost Scandinavian in a sense of meticulous care for detail and intense level of professionalism.
+But, secondly, to have a spirit that is almost Scandinavian in the sense of meticulous care for detail and intense level of professionalism.